 Should you build your website from scratch or should you use an alternative?
 I share my thoughts as a PHP developer.

-Is it better to build a website from scratch?
-In the old days building a website from scratch was the norm.
+In the old days coding a website from scratch was the norm.
 Today there are alternatives such as WordPress and frameworks such as CodeIgniter.
 If you are a student this could be a good learning opportunity.
 If this is a business website, I would recommend considering your alternatives.

 I have been a PHP developer since 2006 and I built my first website in 2000.
 In those early days, I created websites from scratch.
 Today there are a lot of alternatives such as, WordPress, Drupal, Joomla, Wocommerce, Drupal Commerce, Magento, and some that have less market share.

-If you are considering building a website from scratch there is a lot to consider.
+If you are considering coding a website from scratch there is a lot to consider.
 Let me explain.

-To build a website from scratch requires a minimum of knowledge and skill.
+To code a website from scratch requires a minimum of knowledge and skill.

 You must know: